-Safety tips:
+Safety tips

-1. Make sure that the gear cable that runs to the revolver ring cannot hook behind anything.
+- Make sure that the gear cable that runs to the revolver ring cannot hook behind anything.
 On the THYS 209 there's always taken care of this; the cable has always the correct length.
 If you replace the cable that runs to the revolver ring, make sure it has the correct size and is certainly not too long.
 The cable should not be able to hook on to anything, like the left dropout of the front fork.
-Do not mount anything on the front fork.

-Check http://rowingbike.com/site/EN/Home/Safety/ for pictures which give an even better insight in the correct cable length.

-- 2. If you need to ride with a hand loose, for example because you want to point out the direction you are going or because you want to get your water bottle, do this while your legs are lying stretched and let the bike freewheel.
-You can't lift your hand during a stroke, your handle bar will then make a sudden swing and you'll be immediately next to your bike.
-Practice freewheeling with just one hand on a silent road or on an empty parking-lot before doing it in normal traffic. - 3.
-Wear a helmet while on the rowingbike (or any other bike). - 4.
-Wear clothing that stands out in traffic, so you are noticed better by other road users.
+Do not mount anything on the front fork. - Check Models > Safety tips on Rowingbike.com for pictures, giving an even better insight in the correct cable length. - If you need to ride with a hand loose, for example because you want to point out the direction you are going or because you want to get your water bottle, do this while your legs are lying stretched and let the bike freewheel.
+You can't lift your hand during a stroke, your handle bar will then make a sudden swing and you'll be immediately beside your bike.
+Practice freewheeling with just one hand on a silent road or on an empty parking-lot before doing it in normal traffic.

+- Wear a helmet while on the rowingbike (or any other bike). - Wear clothing that stands out in traffic, so you are noticed better by other road users.

-DRIVE SAFE
+RIDE SAFE

-You have bought a fast and low bike; always assume that other traffic users might not see you as you are lower and faster as they expect.
-Take no risks; It is not worth it!
+You have bought a fast and low bike.
+Always assume that other traffic users might not see you as you are lower and faster as they expect.
+Take no risks, it is not worth it!